blukatdevelopment/UnchainedWorldsOld/character_creation/classes/soul_forger.md

 A ranged weapon which fires a small bolt of fire up to 30 feet.
 The attack is +5 to hit and deals 1d6 fire damage on a hit.
 If you have multiple blasters installed in a construct, they may fire two of them with each action, rolling your discharge once for each blaster.
+The blaster's range is 30/60ft
 ```

 #### Lightning Rifle